tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 06/14/2021: I learned that it's best to use px for media queries.
 06/19/2021: Learned about using transform/translate to position elements instead of margin.

+06/26/2021: I learned about a great app on Twitter--ResponsivelyApp.
+I can open my webpage to see all of the responsive screens at once.
+I also went back to refactor my sizes to responsive measurements ie., using vw and vh.

 ************************
 Reservations.scss
 .reservation {